YimMenu/YimMenu/README.md

 GenerateProjects.bat
 ```
 Now, you will be able to open the solution, and simply build it in Visual Studio.

+## Prebuild Binaries

+Every 24 hours a build of YimMenu is made if new code has been committed to the master branch.

+These prebuild binaries are provided for testing purposes only, I will take no responsibility for people using it online.

+Perma Link for latest [YimMenu.dll](https://github.com/Yimura/YimMenu/releases/latest/download/YimMenu.dll).

+Perma Link for the latest [nightly](https://github.com/Yimura/YimMenu/releases/latest).

 ## Project Structure